resibots/libdynamixel/README.rst

 libdynamixel
 ============
 libdynamixel is a C++11, header-only interface to the `Dynamixel <http://en.robotis.com/index/product.php?cate_code=101010>`_ actuators that aims at being lightweight and highly flexible.
-This library is NOT the `official dynamixel SDK provided by Robotis <TODO>`_, but it provides a similar service.
+This library is NOT the `official dynamixel SDK provided by Robotis <https://github.com/ROBOTIS-GIT/DynamixelSDK>`_, but it provides a similar service.

 This library is for Unix-like systems (GNU/Linux and Mac OSX)